Optimizing your Supply Chain

 First, it starts with the customer order.
 Understand how the order is processed, how it comes into the organization, and how to react.
 Have you optimized this process with an automated system?

 Tip: While it can be beneficial to consolidate your vendors, it is also key to have a back-up to your primary vendor.
 What if your primary vendor is late?
-Having a back-up can be imperative for on-time deliveries.
+Having a second option can be imperative for on-time deliveries.
 Additionally, keeping a close eye on your sourcing and supplier management will ease some of these issues.
 Conduct timely sourcing exercises to ensure your supplier fits all your needs.
 Find other suppliers to compare and see if they are offering something that your current supplier is not, or if they can manufacture your product in a more efficient way.

 Keeping track of your inventory is easier than it sounds.
 You should do a complete inventory count once a year.
 To ease this daunting task, try cycle counts.
 If you have a large inventory, cycle counts can help with the workload.
 I once worked at a university bookstore in college and we had an enormous inventory.
 To overcome this, we did cycle counts once a week for a handful of items on top of yearly inventory.
 The small cycle counts helped with time and stress come inventory day.
-Make sure to cross reference your physical inventory counts with your system to ensure correct inventory data.
+Make sure to cross-reference your physical inventory counts with your system to ensure correct inventory data.

 It is important to optimize your supply chain in order to grow your small or medium business and effectively make sure your operation is running smoothly.
 No longer must you deal with late deliveries, incorrect inventories, and overwhelmed management.
 By streamlining your supply chain, you can erase these avoidable issues within your operations.